isometriks/IsometriksSpamBundle/README.md

 ### Timed Spam Prevention

 Requires forms to be sent after a certain amount of time.
 Most bots won't wait to submit your forms, so requiring an amount of time between render and submit can help deter these bots.

+*A side affect of this spam prevention is that you won't be able to refresh a page to resubmit data UNLESS the view is rendered again - `$form->createView()`
+- This is because the event listener removes the start time of the form and when it can't find it, will cause the form to be invalid.
+You could set your min time to 0 to just make use of this feature*

 Configuration: